It is recommended to use pip or conda for installation. Please make sure the latest version is installed, as PyOD is updated frequently:

 pandas (optional, required for running benchmark)

-tensorflow (optional, required for AutoEncoder, other backend works)
+tensorflow (optional, required for AutoEncoder, and other deep learning models)

 xgboost (optional, required for XGBOD)

-PyOD has multiple neural network based models, e.g., AutoEncoders, which are implemented in Keras.
-However, PyOD does NOT install keras and/or tensorflow for you.
+PyOD has multiple neural network based models, e.g., AutoEncoders, which are implemented in both PyTorch and Tensorflow.
+However, PyOD does NOT install DL libraries for you.
 This reduces the risk of interfering with your local copies.
 If you want to use neural-net based models, please make sure Keras and a backend library, e.g., TensorFlow, are installed.
 Instructions are provided: neural-net FAQ.
 Similarly, models depending on xgboost, e.g., XGBOD, would NOT enforce xgboost installation by default.